Exchange operator IEX blasts NYSE for criticism of SEC fee plan

 “We believe that NYSE’s real concern is not with less exchange volume or price transparency, but the potential impact on its own profitability,” said the letter, signed by IEX’s Chief Market Policy Officer John Ramsay, former head of market regulation at the SEC.

 The NYSE is not alone in its criticism of the SEC proposal.
-Rival exchange operators Nasdaq Inc and Cboe Global Markets have also voiced their opposition.
-(Reporting by John McCrank; Editing by David Gregorio)
+Rival exchange operators Nasdaq Inc (NDAQ.O) and Cboe Global Markets (CBOE.O) have also voiced their opposition.